wp-plugins/raw-html/readme.txt

 == Changelog ==

+= 1.4.2 =
+* Tested on WordPress 3.2.1
+* Improved the checkbox layout in the plugin's post editor widget (extra whitespace).

 = 1.4.1 =
 * Tested on the latest Beta version of WordPress (3.2-beta2).
 * Prefer `<!--raw-->...<!--/raw-->` over `<!--start_raw-->...<!--/end_raw-->`.
 The old syntax will continue to work, but you're encouraged to use either [raw] or `<!--raw-->` in the future as they're more internally consistent (and shorter).